preciofishbone/OmniaDocsG2/blocks/document-rollup/document-rollup-implementation/index.rst

 .. image:: document-rollup-controlled-7new3-2.png

-As "Hide filter by default" is selcted, no filters are shown until the user clicks SHOW FILTER.
+As "Hide filter by default" is selected, no filters are shown until the user clicks SHOW FILTER.

 No settings are made for Filter Style.